-A renovated and technically enhanced auditorium and backstage, as well as upgraded public spaces, will transform CUNY Kingsborough Community College’s main performing arts facility into a more attractive, better functioning and safer venue for audience members, staff, and performers.
+A renovated and technically enhanced auditorium and backstage, as well as upgraded public spaces, will transform the college’s main performing arts facility into a more attractive, better functioning and safer venue for audience members, staff, and performers.

 Dramatic yet simple alterations to the existing glass enclosed lobby will make it an inviting beacon to the surrounding campus.
 New sound and light locks at theater entrances will enhance enjoyment of performances.
 New restrooms are creatively fit within a limited footprint.